 We can also learn much about our own primate pasts from the lemur.
 Lemurs are less closely related to humans than monkeys and apes.
 They more closely resemble the primates that existed tens of millions of years ago.
 Even so, by studying lemur development, researchers might be able to find out more about the human evolutionary process [source: Smithsonian National Zoo].

-For more information on lemurs and other primates, please visit the links on the next page.
+For more information on lemurs and other primates, please visit the links below.